gdsbook/book/notebooks/07_local_autocorrelation.md

 high, low) are located.
 In other words, Moran's I can tell us values are clustered overall, but it will not inform us about where the *clusters* are.
 For that purpose, we need to use a local measure of spatial autocorrelation.
-Local measures consider each single observation and operate on them, as oposed to on the overall dataset, as global measures do.
+Local measures consider each single observation and operate on them, as opposed to on the overall dataset, as global measures do.
 Because of that, they are not good at summarizing a map, but they allow to obtain further insights about interesting geographical subsets of the data.
 In this chapter, we consider